STANDARD CONDITIONS OF HIRE FOR CLAPHAM VILLAGE HALL

 The caretaker will meet the hirer at the hall to unlock and return at the end of the booking to lock the premises.
 Please note that all setting up and clearing up must be done within the hire period.
 Please ensure that any outside caterers and contractors are aware of the hire period and that they will not be able to enter before the hire period.

-Deposits and Booking Form must be returned and paid within 14 days of provisionally booking the hire date otherwise the Booking Clerk will deem that the booking is no longer required.
-The balance and Indemnity Bond of £200 must be paid 28 days prior to the event.
-Payment should be by cheque made payable to Clapham Village Hall.
+The Booking Form and Deposit must be returned and paid within 14 days of provisionally booking the hire date otherwise the Booking Clerk will deem that the booking is no longer required.
+The Balance and Indemnity Bond of £200 must be paid 28 days prior to the event.

-Indemnity Bonds are collected by cheque and will be forfeited in the event of damage, excessive noise, abuse, or if the property is left in an unsatisfactory condition.
-These cheques will be retained by us and shredded after the event if all Conditions of Hire have been met, unless their return is requested in which case a stamped addressed envelope is to be supplied.
-No 16th – 18th or 21st Birthday Parties will be permitted in the Hall.
+The Indemnity Bond will be forfeited in the event of damage, excessive noise, abuse, or if the property is left in an unsatisfactory condition.
+16th _ 21st Birthday Parties are not permitted.
 Guests are expected to vacate the premises within 15 minutes of the end of a licensed period.
-After midnight (unless the event is New Year’s Eve) only those helping to clear up the Village Hall should be on the premises.
+After midnight only those helping to clear up the Village Hall should be on the premises.
 Failure to comply with this will result in forfeiture of the bond.

 Car Parking and Exit Noise – Hirers of the Village Hall should be aware that the central area of the car park is the designated space to be used by hirers and their guests and are requested to leave the car park quietly and not to cause undue noise.
 This is not a public car park and Clapham Village Hall Management Committee does not accept any responsibility for theft or damage to vehicles.